Licensed Sports Merchandise Market Share, Size, Trends, Segments And Forecast By 2024-32

 (MENAFN- IMARC Group)

-IMARC Group's report titled“ Licensed Sports Merchandise Market Report by Product Type (Apparel and Footwear, Accessories and Gifts, Toys and Games, and Others), Distribution Channel (Online Stores, Supermarkets and Hypermarkets, Departmental Stores, Specialty Stores, and Others), Price Range (Premium, Economic), End-User (Men, Women, Children), and Region 2024-2032 “.offers a comprehensive analysis of the industry, which comprises insights on the global licensed sports merchandise market growth .
-The global market size reached US$ 32.4 Billion in 2023.
+The latest report by IMARC Group, titled“ Licensed Sports Merchandise Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2024-2032 “, The global licensed sports merchandise market size reached US$ 32.4 Billion in 2023.
 Looking forward, IMARC Group expects the market to reach US$ 44.1 Billion by 2032, exhibiting a growth rate (CAGR) of 3.4% during 2024-2032.

+Licensed sports merchandise refers to various sports-related equipment and clothing items that are endorsed or signed by a sportsperson or imprinted with the logo of a sports club.
+It comprises a wide variety of sports gear, such as cricket bats, baseball bats, footballs, basketballs, and rackets.
+It also includes various apparel items like t-shirts, jerseys, caps, and gloves designed for men, women, and children and available in a wide variety of colors and sizes.
+It is manufactured by various licensing organizations that pay a certain fee or royalty to the sports entities for acquiring the copyright of their logos, designs, and signatures.

 For an in-depth analysis, you can refer sample copy of the report: https://www.imarcgroup.com/licensed-sports-merchandise-market/requestsample